lily-mara/historian/README.md

 Historian is a simple version control system for people unfamiliar with such systems.
 It is a web application that will allow users to edit plain text files and commit them to Git repositories while abstracting away Git's Torvaldian interface.
+It will be:

+- Web-based
+- Allow editing of plain-text files
+- Allow diffing between commits
+- Allow user to set commit author during commit writing